pirsch-analytics/docs/docs/get-started/troubleshooting.md

 # Troubleshooting

 This is a collection of methods to test if your Pirsch integration is working properly.
-If you are missing something, please don't hesitate to contact our [support] (mailto:support@pirsch.io).
+If you are missing something, please don't hesitate to contact our [support](mailto:support@pirsch.io).

 ## Make Sure the Snippet Is Installed